olejorgenb/reselect/README.md

 ### Q: Are there TypeScript Typings?

 A: Yes!
-Reselect is now written in TS itself, so they should Just Work™.
+Reselect is now written in TS itself, so they should Just Work™. (without strict checks turned on your milage might vary)

 ### Q: I am seeing a TypeScript error: `Type instantiation is excessively deep and possibly infinite`